YZRW/literate-couscous/content/en/posts/2024/02/2024-New-Year-message.md

 +++
-title = '2024 New Year Message'
+title = "2024 New Year Message"
 date = 2024-02-12T19:20:05+08:00
 [cover]
-image = '/img/2024/02/new-year-2024-1703610004ZcB.jpg'
+image = "/img/2024/02/new-year-2024-1703610004ZcB.jpg"
-caption = 'Petr Kratochvil has released this “New Year 2024” image under Public Domain license.'
+caption = "Petr Kratochvil has released this “New Year 2024” image under Public Domain license."
 +++

 > Greetings to you all!
 As energy rises after the Winter Solstice, we are about to bid farewell to the old year and usher in the new.
 From Beijing, I extend my best New Year wishes to each and every one of you!